-THE ACCESS REGIME The South Australian Rail Access Regime, as established under the ROA Act THE COMMISSION The Essential Services Commission of South Australia, established under the ESC Act ESC ACT Essential Services Commission Act 2002 INFORMATION BROCHURE A document containing information relevant to access that an Operator is obliged to prepare and provide in accordance with s.
-28 of the ROA Act INFORMATION KIT The Commission's primary publication concerning the Access Regime OPERATOR Defined in s.
+COMPLIANCE REPORT A report presented in the form described at Annexure B and Annexure C to Section 6 of this Information Kit THE ACCESS REGIME The South Australian Rail Access Regime, as established under the ROA Act THE COMMISSION The Essential Services Commission of South Australia, established under the ESC Act ESC Act Essential Services Commission Act 2002 Information Brochure A document containing information relevant to access that an Operator is obliged to prepare and provide in accordance with s.
+28 of the ROA Act Information Kit The Commission's primary publication concerning the Access Regime OPERATOR Defined in s.
 4 of the ROA Act to mean a person who provides, or is in a position to provide, railway services in relation to the railway network RAILWAY NETWORK Defined in s.
 4 of the ROA Act to mean the railways to which the ROA Act applies RAILWAY SERVICE For the purposes of the Access Regime a railway service is a service brought into the ambit of the Access Regime by proclamation, pursuant to s.
-7 of the ROA Act ROA ACT Railways (Operations and Access) Act 1997
+7 of the ROA Act ROA ACT Railways (Operations and Access) Act 1997 SUBSTANTIAL SHAREHOLDING A substantial holding as defined in the Corporations Act 2001 (Cth)

-INTRODUCTION 1.
+1. INTRODUCTION